 Humans and computers are different in the way of perceiving visual contents, such as images.
 Humans can directly perceive it as light that is being processed by our brains as colors, as for computers, it can only read numbers as an input.
 By using an appropriate data structure, such as quadtrees, can help computers to access information faster and efficiently.

 II.
 Theoretical Basis

-e.
+A. Graph

+A graph G = (V, E) consists of V, a nonempty set of nodes (sometimes called vertices), and E, a set of edges.
+For each edge, it has either one or two nodes connected to it, called its endpoints.
+An edge is said to connect its endpoints.

+Based on the connections that the graph makes; graphs are differentiated a simple graphs and multiple graphs; where for each edge in the graph are connected to two nodes with exception of no two pair of nodes are connected together.
+In multiple graphs, it is allowed two have more than one edge that connects to the same pair of nodes.

+(Fig 1: Simple graphs example.
+[XX])

+Based on the direction of the graph; graphs are differentiated into directed and undirected graphs.
+A directed graph has directions; if a path from node u to node v exists, there may or may not be a path from node v to node u.
+In undirected graphs, the edge works in both directions.

 (Fig 2: Directed graph example.
 [XX])

-other A path is called a sequence of edges that connects the edge u and edge v.
+There are some other terminologies that is commonly used in graph.
+Two nodes u and v are called adjacent if v is the endpoint of u and vice-versa.
+Such edge that connects the two edges is to be called incident with the nodes u and v.
+A path is called a sequence of edges that connects the edge u and edge v.
 A path that is ends at the starting node is called a circuit.

 Paths can be created by traversing a graph.
 A graph traversal has two common modes; Breadth First Search (commonly abbreviated as BFS) and Depth First Search (commonly abbreviated as DFS).
 A BFS traversal is usually done by using a queue data structure, while a DFS traversal is usually done by using a stack data structure.
 The traversal order holds by their own names; BFS will traverse for each existing paths, while DFS will traverse all through until the end.